onflow/flow-go/DEVELOPMENT.md

 The `master` branch is intended to only contain features for the _immediately_ upcoming release.
 This is under the assumption that we already committed to the type of upgrade (HCU vs Spork).

-**Generally only HCU-compatible changes are allowed to be mered to `master`**.
+**Generally only HCU-compatible changes are allowed to be merged to `master`**.
 It is the responsibilities of the developers to provide conclusive evidence why their change can be deployed via HCU.
 For fully downwards-compatible changes, this explanation can be omitted.
 Otherwise, please provide a brief summary in your PR targeting master as of why the code changes are HCU-compatible (for example "only affects transaction execution and verification").
 More details are provided in the
 [breaking change classification](#breaking-change-classifications) section below.